planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Unusual settings may introduce entirely new Attributes to account for things like cybernetics, magic, superpowers, and martial arts.

 ### CALLING

+*	Replaces other Attributes for Checks, if higher and relevant
+*	Forms the bulk of the Mettle score.

 This is the Adventurer’s lot in life, and the size of their dice pool tells you how good they are at it.
 CALLING is special because it can replace other Attributes if better suited for the task.
 For example, a *Royal Fencing Instructor* could use their CALLING instead of POISE when wielding a fencing blade.
 This is only for the active side of a Check; CALLING cannot swap in for other Attributes used as a passive Difficulty/defense.